employment law

 - In most employment cases, attorney’s fees are recoverable if you win a verdict against your employer.

-Call for a free consultation regarding your case if you think you have been the victim of workplace discrimination.
+Call 713-280-3274 or send a message for a free consultation regarding your case if you think you have been the victim of workplace discrimination or other misconduct.
+I am ready to answer your questions and help you understand your rights and options.